JHashimoto0518/amazon-connect-integration-with-backlog/README.md

-# amazon-connect-integraion-with-backlog
+# Amacon Connect Integration with Backlog

-Amacon Connect Integration with Backlog
+The architecture transcribes Amazon Connect Calls and registers as issues to Backlog.